Black Heritage Trail Trolley Tour

 - In the spring of 2018 at the New England women’s conference Celebration X: A Place at the Table with Rev. Traci Blackmon as keynote, members presented 2 workshops (White Privilege and Dismantling Racism) and Rev. Rene Rouse was a keynote presenter.

 - Also in the spring 2018, the Racial Justice Mission Group, along with the NH Conference Clergy Support Ministry, sponsored Clergy Day 2018 featuring “Preaching Beyond Black History Month” with keynote speaker and facilitator Rev. Karen Georgia Thompson.

-Members of the Group: Dawn Berry, John Gregory-Davis, Maggie Fogarty, Carol Howard, Eric Jackson, Barry Jacobson, Gail Kinney, Ethel McConaghy, Renee Rouse, Cathryn Turrentine, and Janet Zeller.
+Members of the Group: Dawn Berry, John Gregory-Davis, Maggie Fogarty, Eric Jackson, Barry Jacobson, Gail Kinney, Ethel McConaghy, Kira Morehouse, Kate Rogers, Renee Rouse, and Janet Zeller.